 Many of Mike Pence’s classmates at Indiana University said the young Pence struggled with “identity issues.”

 “Oh, Mike was always a well-groomed sharp dresser,” said University of Chicago Professor James Badwater, a dorm roommate of Mr. Pence in 1983.
 “He was private and kept to himself.
 He had a large collection of Men’s fitness magazines and listened to Wham!
 Continually.
 He got into the conversion thing the next year and quickly married Karen [Mike Pence’s wife] the following year.
 It’s been great having our first gay Vice President.”

-It’s unclear how this news will impact the Donald Trump administration, if at all; however, many GOP insiders maintain that this demonstrates the current administration’s commitment to diversity and the “widening” of the party’s platform to be more inclusive of what has traditionally been party outsiders as they face this year’s midterm elections.
+It’s unclear how this news will impact Donald Trump, if at all; however, many GOP insiders maintain that this demonstrates his commitment to diversity and the “widening” of the party’s platform to be more inclusive of what has traditionally been party outsiders as they face this year’s midterm elections.